bhartiy/learnsellacious/pages/36.marketplace/13.store-availability/docs.md

 ![](Screenshot%202020-05-21%20at%2010.39.00%20AM.png)

-3. Now store availability (open or closed) and store timings will be shown on sellers' store page accordingly.
+3. Now store availability (open or closed) and store timings will be shown on seller's store page accordingly.
 Store’s time zone is also shown and today's timing is shown highlighted.

 ![](Screenshot%202020-05-21%20at%2010.39.51%20AM.png)